unsol/design/comparison.md

 ### Good
 * very tested
 * large community
-* was used by googles PNACL
+* was used by Google's PNaCl
 * widely deployed

 ### Bad
 * not intrinsically portable
 * not stable
-* lage surface (ISA) that VM implementors would have to deal with
+* large surface (ISA) that VM implementors would have to deal with

-Response from Derek Schuff (one of the engineers for pNACL) from google on WASM vs LLVM
+Response from Derek Schuff (one of the engineers for PNaCl) from Google on WASM vs LLVM

 >I'm guessing you are unfamiliar with PNaCl.
 This is more or less the approach taken by PNaCl; i.e. use LLVM as the starting point for a wire format.
 It turns out that LLVM IR/bitcode by itself is neither portable nor stable enough to be used for this purpose, and it is designed for compiler optimizations, it has a huge surface area, much more than is needed for this purpose.
 PNaCl solves these problems by defining a portable target triple (an architecture called "le32" used instead of e.g. i386 or arm), a subset of LLVM IR, and a stable frozen wire format based on LLVM's bitcode.
 So this approach (while not as simple as "use LLVM-IR directly") does work.
 However LLVM's IR and bitcode formats were designed (respectively) for use as a compiler IR and for temporary file serialization for link-time optimization.
 They were not designed for the goals we have, in particular a small compressed distribution format and fast decoding.
 We think we can do much better for wasm, with the experience we've gained from PNaCl